 Services may include gardening, lighting, heating and cleaning in communal areas and in sheltered/very sheltered schemes, maintenance of communal laundry equipment.
 Services vary from scheme to scheme because each scheme is different.

-This is the cost of routine and planned maintenance i.e. keeping property in good repair.
+This is the cost of routine and planned maintenance i.e. keeping the property in good repair.

-This is administration and management costs involved in tenancy provision.
+This is the administration and management costs involved in tenancy provision.

 Each property attracts a number of points based on its size, age, location, type and facilities.
 These points are allocated a financial value, which is reviewed each year.
 This annual review is undertaken before April and any increases are related to inflation as indicated by Government figures.